 LIBRARIES REMAIN OPEN

 Despite the cancellation of programs and events, all Mesa County Libraries locations will remain open for normal use during their regular hours of operation.
 Appointments for individual instruction and Book a Librarian are still valid, as are reservations in the 970West Studio.
-In addition, Literacy Center classes will continue until further notice.
+In addition, Adult Learning Center classes will continue until further notice.

 The library is rearranging some seating and computers to achieve “social distancing,” the practice of increasing space between people in order to reduce the chances of illness transmission.
 Some seats will be removed in areas of concentrated seating, and in computer areas, every other computer will be removed to create more space between users.